cjlangan/telegram-notify-bot/README.md

 - this script will continue running until you message your bot.
 - message your bot at the **username** you gave it from earlier
 - send any message and the installation will complete

+### Thats it!
+- You should get a "Your Command has Finished Executing" message from your bot if all successful.